top of page

 Nate Tyre

 Nate is a veteran of the United States Air Force and an attorney with Alston & Bird LLP, where he represents financial institutions in transactional and regulatory matters, including general corporate governance.
 As a flight and missile combat crew commander in the Air Force, Nate led teams of airmen responsible for the safety, security, and launch of our nation’s intercontinental nuclear missiles.
-Nate believed in Hero Agriculture when it was just an idea and helped Mike navigate the complexities and paperwork of creating a nonprofit.
+Nate has been part of Hero Ag since its inception.
+He believed in Mike’s vision and helped him navigate the process of creating a nonprofit.

 Our Board of Directors